 The bus data setting supports setting the digital channel data by bit.
-Click Data to open the bus data setting dialog.
+Touch Data to open the bus data setting dialog.

 In this dialog, the mapping relationship between the bus bits and the digital channels is shown as Bit.x[Dy].
 For example, Bit.0[D15] means that bit 0 of the bus is D15.
-Click Bit.x[Dy] to assign the digital channel D0-D15 to the specified bit x.
+Touch Bit.x[Dy] to assign the digital channel D0-D15 to the specified bit x.

-11 Horizontal and Acquisition Setup
+13 Horizontal and Acquisition Setup

-11.1 Timebase Setup
+13.1 Timebase Setup

 The timebase setup is used to adjust the scale and offset of the X (horizontal) axis.
-This setting applies to all analog, and digital channels as well as all math traces except FFT.
+This setting applies to all analog, digital channels, and all math traces except FFT.

-Click the timebase descriptor box and the quick menu of the timebase settings will pop up.
+Touch the timebase descriptor box and the quick menu of the timebase settings will pop up.
 In the menu timebase (horizontal scale), delay and other parameters can be set.